eljo/site/_posts/2017-03-03-deploy-bitbucket-to-AWS-in-five-minutes.md

     services:
       web:
         image: atlassian/bitbucket-server
+        mem_limit: 1024MB
         ports:
           - 80:7990</pre>
 3. Run `convox apps create bitbucket-server` to prepare a new app.
-4. Run `convox scale --memory=1024` to allocate more than the default 256MB.
+4. Run `convox deploy` to create and promote a new release for that app.
-5. Run `convox deploy` and wait for the app to boot.
+5. Wait for the status in `convox apps` to change from _updating_ to _running_.

 To visit your Bitbucket Server app, run `convox apps info bitbucket-server` and visit the URL listed next to "Endpoints."
-You should see a Bitbucket starting up screen like this:
+You should see a Bitbucket "starting up" screen like this:

 ![Bitbucket starting up screenshot](/assets/images/bitbucket-starting-up.png)